Trappists: Monastic life

-Benedict's precept to minimize conversation means that Trappists generally speak only when necessary; thus idle talk is strongly discouraged.
-However, contrary to popular belief, they do not take a vow of silence.
-According to Benedict, speech disturbs a disciple's quietude and receptivity, and may tempt one to exercise one's own will instead of the will of God.
-Speech that leads to unkind amusement or laughter is considered evil and is forbidden.
+Benedict's precept to minimize conversation means that Trappists generally speak only when necessary; idle talk is strongly discouraged.
+But contrary to popular belief, they do not take a vow of silence.
+According to Benedict, speech disturbs a disciple's quietude and receptivity, and may tempt one to exercise one's own will instead of God's.
+Speech that leads to unkind amusement or laughter is considered evil and forbidden.
 A Trappist sign language, one of several monastic sign languages, was developed to render speaking unnecessary.
-Meals are usually taken in contemplative silence as Trappists listen to a reading.
+Meals are usually taken in contemplative silence while listening to a reading.

 Unlike the Benedictines and Cistercians, Trappists fully abstain from "flesh meats" (pig, cattle, sheep, venison, etc), described by Saint Benedict as "four-footed animals".
-However, they generally do not live as strict vegetarians, as they consume poultry, fish and seafood, though their diet mostly consists of vegetables, beans, and grain products.
+But they generally do not live as strict vegetarians, consuming poultry, fish, and seafood, though their diet mostly consists of vegetables, beans, and grain products.
 Some monasteries also raise broiler chickens.

 Daily life

 The Liturgy of the Hours is the foundation of every Trappist's life.
-However, the details of daily life can vary from community to community and based on the liturgical calendar.
+The details vary by community and are based on the liturgical calendar.
 The following schedule is a representative summary of a Trappist's daily life.